 Most investors are also homeowners, so if they had to choose, they’d probably pay their own home’s mortgage first…and not displace their entire family.

-This explains why many investors pay with cash or commit occupancy fraud to obtain lower mortgage rates.
-In other words, telling the lender you plan to occupy the investment property as your primary residence and then quickly renting it out after obtaining financing.
+Anyway, this price disparity explains why many investors pay with cash or commit occupancy fraud to obtain lower mortgage rates.

 Read more: Are mortgage rates higher for condos?